DoMinhTriet2606/Technical_Test/README.md

   - [x] Set up basic backend
   - [x] Create API to fetch and vote for jokes
 - **In Progress**:
-  - [ ] Develop ReactJS user interface
+  - [x] Develop ReactJS user interface
+  - [ ] Add context API for joke services and state management